reactjs/react.dev/content/docs/reference-react-component.md

 componentDidMount()
 ```

-`componentDidMount()` is invoked immediately after a component is mounted.
+`componentDidMount()` is invoked immediately after a component is mounted (inserted into the tree).
 Initialization that requires DOM nodes should go here.
 If you need to load data from a remote endpoint, this is a good place to instantiate the network request.

 This method is a good place to set up any subscriptions.
 If you do that, don't forget to unsubscribe in `componentWillUnmount()`.

-Calling `setState()` in this method will trigger an extra rendering, but it will happen before the browser updates the screen.
+You **may call `setState()`** in `componentDidMount()`.
+It will trigger an extra rendering, but it will happen before the browser updates the screen.
 This guarantees that even though the `render()` will be called twice in this case, the user won't see the intermediate state.
 Use this pattern with caution because it often causes performance issues.
+In most cases, you should be able to assign the initial state in the `constructor()` instead.
 It can, however, be necessary for cases like modals and tooltips when you need to measure a DOM node before rendering something that depends on its size or position.

 * * *